Fixes the Internet! Self-healing nanobots for your website! ...or at least, automatically reloads broken images and other page resources.

 It is difficult to check the load success or failure of external stylesheets, (those on a different domain to your main site domain) some may say impossible... browsers prevent any access to determining whether those style rules have ever been added for "security" reasons (despite the common protest "c'mon it's just a stylesheet.")

 Using 'local' stylesheets (in this context meaning with the same main domain name as your site) is preferable wherever possible.
-But sometimes it is not, so in this case, one effective solution is to rewrite the style tags to change the way they are loaded before they 'hit' the page output, so they are loading in a ay they can be checked the first time.
-Fortunately, AutoMedic can hook into the enqueued Wordpress style tags and rebuild them to use this reload method.
-OR it can buffer the page output and replace all the style tags on the page if you prefer.
+But sometimes it is not, so in this case, one effective solution is to rewrite the style tags to change the way they are loaded before they 'hit' the page output, so they are loading in a way they can be checked the first time.
+Fortunately, AutoMedic can hook into the enqueued Wordpress style tags and rebuild them to use this reload method. (...or, it can buffer the page output and replace all the style tags on the page before outputting if you prefer.)

 What actual checks are used to determine if a resource is loaded?